Equivariant ordinary homology and cohomology: The Thom isomorphism and Poincar e duality

-\begin{proof} The existence of $t_p$ and the fact that multiplication by $t_p$ gives an isomorphism is clear in the special case that $p$ is a bundle over an orbit.
+\begin{proof} The theorem is clear when $p$ is trivial; the correspondence between Thom classes and orientations comes from the correspondence between units in $A(K)$ and stable homotopy classes of self-equivalences of spheres.
 The general case follows, as it does nonequivariantly, by a Mayer-Vietoris patching argument (see \cite{MS:characteristicclasses} or \cite{CW:duality}). \end{proof}

-This Thom isomorphism can be generalized easily to orientable spherical $V$-fibrations.
-In fact, in Section~\ref{sec:genThom} we prove a much more general Thom isomorphism for arbitrary spherical $G$-fibrations.